Putin Signs INF Treaty Suspension Into Law

-Russian President Vladimir Putin signed the federal law to suspend the Intermediate-Range Nuclear Forces (INF) Treaty; a relevant document was posted on Wednesday on the official legal information website.
+Russian President Vladimir Putin has signed a federal law to suspend the Intermediate-Range Nuclear Forces (INF) Treaty.
+The relevant document was posted on Wednesday on the official legal information website.

+According to him, it is impossible to cope with existing challenges, if countries do not coordinate responses through discussions.

+"Its [the world's] transformation toward multipolarity is obvious.
+Meanwhile, the stubborn unwillingness of a range of states to accept this new reality results in raising global confrontation, international law being ignored, and strategic stability being undermined.
+All this impedes cooperation”, Putin pointed out.

-The signing comes after Russian Deputy Foreign Minister Sergey signalled Moscow’s readiness late last month for any steps that NATO could take over Russia's suspension of compliance with the INF Treaty.
+The signing of the INF Treaty's suspension into law comes after Russian Deputy Foreign Minister Sergey Ryabkov signalled Moscow’s readiness late last month for any steps that NATO could take over Russia's suspension of compliance with the deal.

 According to him, Russia is going to respond with military measures if its security is jeopardised, applying a selective approach to dialogue with the alliance.